 Helping to Keep You Safe from COVID-19

-If you already have tour reservations, Fallingwater Visitor Services will contact you to reschedule your visit.
+If you already have tour reservations for the summer, Fallingwater Visitor Services will contact you to reschedule for one of our new outdoor experiences.

-If you are interested in a future trip to Fallingwater, we encourage you to inform us of your desired date for a visit.
-Two weeks in advance of your anticipated visit, Fallingwater Visitor Services will contact you directly to provide an update on tour options and the site’s reopening.
+If you expressed interest in a future trip to Fallingwater and have informed us of your desired date for a visit, Fallingwater Visitor Services will contact you directly two weeks in advance to provide an update on tour options.

 Thomas D. Saunders